expo/expo/docs/pages/versions/v40.0.0/sdk/clipboard.md

 #### Returns

-On web, this retuns a boolean value indicating whether or not the string was saved to the user's clipboard.
+On web, this returns a boolean value indicating whether or not the string was saved to the user's clipboard.
 On iOS and Android, nothing is returned.